 Q&A: Switching bank accounts

-But in theory, the process of switching is about to become less painful.
+But in September 2013, the process of switching became a lot less painful.

-From 16 September, Britain's 46 million current account holders should be able to move their bank account to another provider within seven days.
+That was when Britain's 50m current account holders were first able to move their bank account to another provider within seven days.

-This follows a recommendation from the Independent Commission on Banking, two years ago, which said there should be more competition in the market.
+It followed a recommendation from the Independent Commission on Banking, which said there should be more competition in the market.

-So how easy will it be to switch?
-What could go wrong?
+So how easy is it to switch?
+What can go wrong?
 And what guarantees do you have if your bank makes a mistake?

 Where do we bank at the moment?

-The big four High Street banks have about a 75% share of the market, according to the Office of Fair Trading.
-Lloyds Banking Group (which includes TSB, Halifax and Bank of Scotland) is the largest bank in the UK, with 25.5 million accounts.
-Lloyds has around 28% of the personal account market, Barclays has about 14%, RBS (which includes Nat West) has 13%, and HSBC has 12%, according to John Gilbert Financial Research.
+The big four High Street banks have a 77% share of the market, according to the Competition and Markets Authority.
+Lloyds Banking Group (which includes Halifax and Bank of Scotland) is the largest bank in the UK, with 27% of all current accounts.
+Both Barclays and RBS (which includes Nat West) have 18%, and HSBC has 12%, according to Cass Business School.

 How can I switch?